Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 1. Enter the `Device Manager` menu using the arrow keys and Enter.
 1. Enter the `Secure Boot Configuration` submenu.
 1. Set the `Secure Boot Mode` field to `Custom Mode`.
-1. Select options in the given order: `Custom Secure Boot Options` -> `DB Options` -> `Enroll Signature` -> `Enroll Signature Using File`
+1. Select options in the given order: `Advanced Secure Boot Keys Management` -> `DB Options` -> `Enroll Signature` -> `Enroll Signature Using File`
 1. Select the certificate from the `USB storage`.
 1. Select the `Commit Changes and Exit` option.